B1.7 Recognize that one third and two sixths of the same whole are equal, in fair-sharing contexts.

 Two fractions are equivalent if they represent the same quantity.

-Note: In Grade 2 , it is important to emphasize that these are fractions of the same whole.
-The same part of a whole can be represented by different fractions (for example, one-third and two-sixths are equivalent fractions).
+Note: In grade 2 , it is important to emphasize that these are fractions of the same whole.
+The same part of a whole can be represented by different fractions (for example, one third and two sixths are equivalent fractions).

-Source: En avant les maths!
-2e année, CM, Nombres, p.
+Source: translated from En avant, les maths!
+2e, CM, Nombres, p.
 2.